81 Introduction to acid-base balance

 Hemoglobin as a Buffer

 Hemoglobin is the principal protein inside of red blood cells and accounts for one-third of the mass of the cell.
 During the conversion of CO2 into bicarbonate, hydrogen ions liberated in the reaction are buffered by hemoglobin, which is reduced by the dissociation of oxygen.
 This buffering helps maintain normal pH.
-The process is reversed in the pulmonary capillaries to re-form CO2, which then can diffuse into the air sacs to be exhaled into the atmosphere.
-This process is discussed in detail in the chapter on the respiratory system.
+The process is reversed in the pulmonary capillaries to re-form CO2, which can diffuse into the air sacs to be exhaled into the atmosphere.
+This process is discussed in detail in the chapter covering the respiratory system.

 Phosphate Buffer

 Phosphates are found in the blood in two forms: sodium dihydrogen phosphate (Na2H2PO4), which is a weak acid, and sodium monohydrogen phosphate (Na2HPO42-), which is a weak base.
 When Na2HPO42- comes into contact with a strong acid, such as HCl, the base picks up a second hydrogen ion to form the weak acid Na2H2PO4 and sodium chloride, NaCl.
-When Na2HPO42− (the weak acid) comes into contact with a strong base, such as sodium hydroxide (NaOH), the weak acid reverts back to the weak base and produces water.
+When Na2H2PO4 (the weak acid) comes into contact with a strong base, such as sodium hydroxide (NaOH), the weak acid reverts back to the weak base and produces water.
 Acids and bases are still present, but they hold onto the ions.

 HCl + Na2HPO4→NaH2PO4 + NaCl